 Step 4.
 Send your product to your retailer

 The barcode is now physically assigned and connected to your product.
 When first taking your product into inventory the retailer will enter the barcode number and any relevant product info into their system.
 When barcode is scanned at POS afterwards your product information will be returned by the system.
 Additional methods to ensure your retailer has the relevant information include:

 – Submitting an Excel Sheet to your retailer that demonstrates your barcode assignments.
 This is useful when sending a large inventory e.g. 50 unique products and wish to include detailed product information.
 Excel allows for more columns information to be included such as size, price, ingredients etc. The retailer will manually enter the relevant information into their POS system so the product details will be returned when scanned at POS.

 – Your retailer may require you to fill out a vendor form (or product information form) linking your product/company information to the unique barcode number.
 The retailer will transfer this information into their inventory system allowing your product to be scanned at POS.

 Please note we don’t require any product information from you when purchasing barcodes.
 Numbers supplied are unused and ready for assignment by you.

 Step 5.
 Register your barcode number and product data (optional/recommended)

-You can register your barcode numbers and product details on gtinsearch.org and gtinlookup.org for free.
-Registering your barcode numbers and product data with online databases is optional.
-However this greatly increases the online visibility of your codes & products data.
-Similarly entering your product info on Amazon, Ebay & Google merchant listings will have the same effect of allowing Google to index your numbers.
+You can ado register your barcode numbers and product details on gtinsearch.org and gtinlookup.org for free.
+Registering your barcode numbers and product data with online databases is optional but greatly increases the online visibility of your codes & products data.
+Entries on gtinlookup.org are regularly indexed by Google allowing many popular smartphone scanning apps to display the search results.
+Similarly entering your product info on Amazon, Ebay & Google Merchant listings will have the same effect of allowing Google to index your numbers.
 Furthermore this helps deter unwarranted or unauthorised use of your barcode numbers.